ApparentlyPlus/GatOS/README.md

 - [MittOS64](https://github.com/thomasloven/mittos64) - Very good documentation that helped me through a lot of the struggles so far
 - [Simple-OS](https://github.com/httpe/simple-os) - An already self-hosted modern kernel with libc ported, plenty useful for peeking inside implementations
 - [OS-Series](https://github.com/davidcallanan/os-series/) - Helped me boostrap the entire project
+- [OSDev-Notes](https://github.com/dreamportdev/Osdev-Notes/tree/master) - A book like no other, perfect for understanding every single detail of OS development

 ## Note to Readers